schibsted/spid-tech-docs/resources/articles/troubleshooting.md

 HTTP response code.
 Any code performing searches with the API should handle 404s.
 Refer to each individual endpoint for documentation on possible failure states.

+## Logging in a user with /oauth/token

+When attempting to obtain a user token by `POST`-ing to `/oauth/token`, email addresses using an alias (e.g. the username part has a `+` in it) will result in a failure.
+SPiD is generally email address aliases (e.g.
+`myaddress+myalias@domain.tld`) aware, and this will be fixed in the future.